OpenMobileAlliance/githubpages-doc-guidelines/content/en/RowButtonGrid.md

 ## Code

-This is how `RowBottonGrid` is written in Markdown:
+This is an example of how [`RowButtonGrid`](https://raw.githubusercontent.com/OpenMobileAlliance/oma_github_pages/main/content/index.md) module is written in Markdown:

 ```md
       -